peteroupc/html3dutil/doc/H3DU.Math.md

 <a id='H3DU.Math.GlobalPitchRollYaw'></a>
 ### H3DU.Math.GlobalPitchRollYaw (constant)

-Indicates that a rotation occurs as a pitch, then roll, then yaw (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a pitch, then roll, then yaw (each rotation around the original axes).

 <a id='H3DU.Math.GlobalPitchYawRoll'></a>
 ### H3DU.Math.GlobalPitchYawRoll (constant)

-Indicates that a rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes), or in the reverse order around
+Indicates that a vector's rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes), or in the reverse order around

 <a id='H3DU.Math.GlobalRollPitchYaw'></a>
 ### H3DU.Math.GlobalRollPitchYaw (constant)

-Indicates that a rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).

 <a id='H3DU.Math.GlobalRollYawPitch'></a>
 ### H3DU.Math.GlobalRollYawPitch (constant)

-Indicates that a rotation occurs as a roll, then yaw, then pitch (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a roll, then yaw, then pitch (each rotation around the original axes).

 <a id='H3DU.Math.GlobalYawPitchRoll'></a>
 ### H3DU.Math.GlobalYawPitchRoll (constant)

-Indicates that a rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).

 <a id='H3DU.Math.GlobalYawRollPitch'></a>
 ### H3DU.Math.GlobalYawRollPitch (constant)

-Indicates that a rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).

 <a id='H3DU.Math.HalfPi'></a>
 ### H3DU.Math.HalfPi (constant)